TakeLab/podium/README.md

 - The project still needs a to have a license picked.
 - Windows and OSX instructions on installation and building

-This is from a feature branch.
-Should I push?